proyectos-mario/hiberus-ecommerce/README.md

 # How this work

-## localhost urls (Why?)
+## localhost public urls (Why?)

 That you can see, I use localhost for all services.
 That is because willfully, I expose APIs in localmachine for testing purposes for API services and database services, but internally microservices use its own network for connect its containers  thanks to Docker and Docker-compose technology.
-A easy test to see it,  is delete expose port in docker-compose file.
+A easy test to see it,  is delete expose port in docker-compose file and with this you can put private one or variuos microservices.
 It can see in docker-compose file like this

 ```
 ...